quicwg/base-drafts/draft-ietf-quic-transport.md

 determining the cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.

-Packet numbers are divided into 3 spaces in QUIC:

-- Initial space: All Initial packets {{packet-initial}} are in this space.
-- Handshake space: All Handshake packets {{packet-handshake}} are in this space.
-- Application data space: All 0-RTT and 1-RTT encrypted packets
-  {{packet-protected}} are in this space.

 As described in {{QUIC-TLS}}, each packet type uses different encryption keys.

-Conceptually, a packet number space is the encryption context in which a packet can be processed and ACKed.
-Initial packets can only be sent with Initial encryption keys and ACKed in packets which are also Initial packets.
-Similarly, Handshake packets can only be sent and acknowledged in Handshake packets.
+Conceptually, a packet type is the encryption context in which a packet can be processed.
+Initial packets can only be sent with Initial encryption keys.
+Similarly, Handshake packets can only be sent with Handshake encryption keys.

-This enforces cryptographic separation between the data sent in the different packet sequence number spaces.
-Each packet number space starts at packet number 0.
-Subsequent packets sent in the same packet number space MUST increase the packet number by at least one.
+This enforces cryptographic separation between the data sent in the different encryption levels.

-0-RTT and 1-RTT data exist in the same packet number space to make loss recovery algorithms easier to implement between the two packet types.

-A QUIC endpoint MUST NOT reuse a packet number within the same packet number space in one connection (that is, under the same cryptographic keys).
+A QUIC endpoint MUST NOT reuse a packet number in one connection.
 If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; an endpoint MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.